Divers Blog

 Dive Business Tips: Staff Health and Safety

 The mantra “Take care of your employees and they will take care of your business,” is especially true in the dive industry.
-It helps builds morale, enhances efficiency, reduces lost time and staff turnover, helps lower insurance costs and importantly, ensures compliance with the law.
-Owners sometimes assume their responsibilities extend only to appointed employees, […]
+It helps builds morale, enhances efficiency, reduces lost […]

 Read more →